-This analysis investigates whether the change in how TFA corps members were placed in M-DCPS during the study period was associated with changes in the mobility decisions of TFA teachers or non-TFA teachers.
+The retention of high-quality teachers, particularly those in high-need classrooms, has relevance to current policy initiatives focused on educator quality.
+This analysis investigates whether an operational change in placement strategy for new TFA corps members, shown to be more effective than similarly experienced teachers in the same schools, was associated with changes in the attrition and mobility decisions of TFA teachers or non-TFA teachers.
 The evidence we find in the personnel data suggests that the clustering strategy had a significant association with a reduction in the likelihood of transferring between schools within the district for TFA corps members, though there was no significant association with TFA retention in the district.
-The clustering strategy also shows a significant association with increased attrition of non-TFA
+The clustering strategy also shows a significant association with increased attrition of non-TFA teachers out of the district, suggesting a possible adverse response among the larger workforce in these schools.
+Finally, our analysis of teacher value added found that the TFA teachers who were most effective at teaching math during their first two years of teaching were more likely to remain in teaching beyond their two-year commitment.
+No corresponding selection effects were observed in ELA performance.